Undercover officer felt security guard was ‘imminent threat’ to Holly Willoughby

 He also agreed that the information was “being passed on effectively for authorities in the UK to deal with”.

-The undercover officer agreed that the defendant shared “what appeared to be the address” of Holly Willoughby with him online.
+The undercover officer agreed that the defendant shared “what appeared to be the address” of Ms Willoughby with him online.

 Questioned by Ms Morgan, he agreed that Plumb shared “information about the vehicle used by Ms Willoughby”.